Rezmason/matrix/README.md

 Now you know link fu.
 Here's a list of customization options:

 - **version** - the version of the Matrix to simulate.
-Can be "paradise", "nightmare" or "1999" (default).
+Can be "paradise", "nightmare", "throwback" or "1999" (default).
+  - "1999" is the Matrix code as portrayed throughout the franchise.
+  - "paradise" is how the Matrix's idyllic predecessor may have appeared: warm, simplistic, encompassing.
+  - "nightmare" is how the Matrix may have appeared in the Merovingian's heyday: flashy, foreboding, relentless.
+  - "throwback" is an attempt at portraying the matrix code as it appears in the first movie's opening titles: flatter, crowded, rudimentary.
 - **width** - the number of columns (and rows) to draw.
 Default is 80.
 - **slant** - which angle is up, in degrees.
 Default is 0.
 - **raindropLength** - the vertical scale of "raindrops" in the columns.
 Can be any number, even negative!
 Default is 1.0.